 Title: Statistical Computing: Non-Ignorable Missingness in the Graduate-Level Social Science Curriculum

-Abstract: In 2010, Nolan and Temple Lang pointed out that "computational literacy and programming are as fundamental to statistical practice and research as mathematics".
+Abstract: In 2010, Nolan and Temple Lang pointed out that "

 R Markdown is a great way to integrate R code into a document.
 An example of the default theme used in R Markdown HTML documents is shown below.